Features of the HP EliteBoard G1a: the PC inside a keyboard

 Connectivity, ports, and multi-monitor support

-In terms of physical connectivity, HP will offer the EliteBoard G1a in two main variants.One with a fixed USB-C cable and another with a detachable USB-C cable.
-The version with the integrated cable compensates for this lack of flexibility by adding a port USB4 Additionally, it's important to know where to find them. correct USB-C drivers for optimal performance.
+In terms of physical connectivity, HP will offer the EliteBoard G1a in two main variants : one with a fixed USB-C cable and another with a detachable USB-C cable.
+The version with the integrated cable compensates for this lack of flexibility by adding an extra USB4 port , and it's important to know where to find the correct USB-C drivers for optimal performance.

-In terms of wireless connectivity, the EliteBoard G1a incorporates the latest generation Wi-Fi.With options ranging from Wi-Fi 6 to Wi-Fi 7 depending on the specific model, as well as Bluetooth (5.0 or 6.0 depending on the configuration).
-A pre-paired Bluetooth mouse is included so the user can start working as soon as they connect the keyboard to a screen.
+In terms of wireless connectivity, the EliteBoard G1a features next-generation Wi-Fi , with options ranging from Wi-Fi 6 to Wi-Fi 7 depending on the specific model, as well as Bluetooth (5.0 or 6.0 depending on the configuration).
+A pre-paired Bluetooth mouse is included so the user can start working as soon as they connect the keyboard to a monitor.

 Internal battery, autonomy and mobility scenarios

-This battery life is not intended to turn the device into a classic laptop.It still needs an external screen (monitor, television or even augmented reality glasses) to work, but it does allow certain "emergency" uses or modular environments where you can use a portable, battery-powered screen.
+This autonomy is not intended to turn the device into a classic laptop , as it still needs an external screen (monitor, television or even augmented reality glasses) to work, but it does allow certain "emergency" uses or modular environments where you can use a portable screen powered by a battery.

-Some analysts have pointed out that this format departs from the traditional concept of a laptop.Because it forgoes the integrated screen, but at the same time offers a very practical solution for those who have already become accustomed to having their desktop set up with external monitors and hardly use the laptop screen.
+Some analysts have pointed out that this format departs from the traditional concept of a laptop , because it forgoes the integrated screen from the outset, but at the same time offers a very practical solution for those who have already become accustomed to having their desktop set up with external monitors and hardly use the laptop screen.

-Ultimately, the battery is not intended to replace plugged-in use, but rather to provide flexibility.: that you can turn on the system, give a quick presentation or continue working for a while even if you don't have an immediate way to connect to the electrical grid.
+Ultimately, the battery is not intended to replace plugged-in use, but rather to provide flexibility : allowing you to turn on the system, give a quick presentation, or continue working for a while even if you don't have an immediate way to connect to the electrical grid.

 HP Series 7 Pro 4K Monitor: The perfect companion

-HP pairs the EliteBoard G1a with a monitor that fits like a glove.
-In this minimalist desktop philosophy: the HP Series 7 Pro 4K.
-The brand itself presents it as "the ideal companion" to the keyboard-PC, and it's not just a matter of aesthetics.
+HP has paired the EliteBoard G1a with a monitor that perfectly embodies this minimalist desktop philosophy: the HP Series 7 Pro 4K.
+The brand itself presents it as "the ideal companion" to the keyboard-PC, and this isn't just about aesthetics.

-Each unit of the Series 7 Pro 4K comes factory calibrated It also includes configurable color profiles, so it can be adapted to creative, productive, or analytical work with considerable precision.
-While it might seem like "too big a monitor" for a computer like the EliteBoard G1a, the reality is that many professionals appreciate that extra image quality regardless of the PC's power.
+Each Series 7 Pro 4K unit comes factory-calibrated and includes configurable color profiles, allowing it to be adapted to creative, productivity, or analytical work with considerable precision.
+While it might seem like "too much of a monitor" for a system like the EliteBoard G1a, the reality is that many professionals appreciate that extra image quality regardless of the PC's power.

-This keyboard-PC + monitor combination with Thunderbolt is the basis of HP's "clean desktop" conceptFewer cables, fewer gadgets, less hassle, but a complete workstation, with local AI, a good screen and the possibility of expanding with hubs and peripherals according to the needs of each user.
+This keyboard-PC + monitor combination with Thunderbolt is the basis of HP's "clean desktop" idea : fewer cables, fewer gadgets, less clutter, but a complete workstation, with local AI, a good screen and the possibility of expanding with hubs and peripherals according to the needs of each user.

 Intended uses, target audience and HP approach

-The company relies on studies such as the HP Work Relationship Index.These studies indicate that a significant percentage of professionals feel their current hardware doesn't suit their workflow.
-The EliteBoard G1a attempts to address this gap by offering a lightweight, easily transportable workstation designed for moving between rooms, offices, and even homes.
+The company cites studies like the HP Work Relationship Index , which indicate that a significant percentage of professionals feel their current hardware doesn't fit their work style.
+The EliteBoard G1a aims to address this gap by offering a lightweight, portable workstation designed for easy movement between rooms, offices, and even homes.

-It is also an interesting option for users who already always work with an external monitor. and leave the laptop closed, using an external keyboard and mouse.
-For this user profile, switching to a keyboard-PC can free up space, reduce visual clutter on the desk, and, in some cases, lower equipment upgrade costs by centralizing the hardware in a single device; for example, it is possible automate Outlook and optimize workflows with less hardware.
+It's also an interesting option for users who already work exclusively with an external monitor and leave their laptop closed, using an external keyboard and mouse.
+For this user group, switching to a keyboard-PC setup can free up space, reduce visual clutter on the desk, and, in some cases, lower equipment upgrade costs by centralizing the hardware in a single device; for example, it's possible to automate Outlook and optimize workflows with less hardware.

-On the other hand, the "first computer with AI integrated into a keyboard" narrative has a lot to do with marketing.As some media outlets have pointed out, similar concepts existed before, although not with this specific combination of a 50 TOPS NPU, Windows 11 Copilot+, and the backing of a manufacturer like HP.
+On the other hand, the "first computer with AI integrated into a keyboard" narrative has a lot to do with marketing , as some media outlets have pointed out, since other similar concepts existed before, although not with this specific combination of a 50 TOPS NPU, Windows 11 Copilot+, and the backing of a manufacturer like HP.

 Software, security and operating systems

-The fact that the team meets the Copilot+ PC requirements This provides full access to the next-generation AI capabilities built into the system, including local functions accelerated by the NPU.
-This reduces cloud reliance, improves latency, and strengthens the privacy of sensitive data.
+The fact that the device meets the Copilot+ PC requirements means full access to the next-generation AI capabilities integrated into the system, including local functions accelerated by the NPU.
+This reduces reliance on the cloud, improves latency, and strengthens the privacy of sensitive data.

-HP Wolf Security for Business adds an extra layer of protection at the hardware and firmware level, with defenses designed to mitigate modern attacks targeting the BIOS, the Boot insurance and other critical vectors; it is advisable to know the boot process in UEFI to better understand these protections.
+HP Wolf Security for Business adds an additional layer of protection at the hardware and firmware level, with defenses designed to mitigate modern attacks targeting the BIOS , secure boot , and other critical vectors; it is recommended to understand the UEFI boot process to better understand these protections.

-Although the device is primarily designed for Windows, the possibility of installing Linux is not ruled out. in the hands of advanced users, provided they are willing to deal with compatibility issues drivers and NPU support.
+Although the device is primarily designed for Windows, the possibility of installing Linux in the hands of advanced users is not ruled out , provided they are willing to deal with driver compatibility and NPU support.
 It's not an officially prioritized use case, but the community will surely experiment with it.

-Optionally, biometric authentication via fingerprint reader It adds to the range of secure login methods, making it easier to comply with corporate security policies without overly complicating the user experience.
+Optionally, biometric authentication using a fingerprint reader adds to the range of secure login methods, making it easier to comply with corporate security policies without overly complicating the user experience.

 Price, availability and market context

-The HP EliteBoard G1a is scheduled for release in March 2026. in the main markets where HP regularly operates, through both corporate and retail channels.
-The company itself has confirmed that month as the launch window for both the PC keyboard and the HP Series 7 Pro 4K monitor.
+The HP EliteBoard G1a is scheduled to launch in March 2026 in key markets where HP operates, through both corporate and retail channels.
+The company has confirmed that month as the launch window for both the keyboard/PC and the HP Series 7 Pro 4K monitor.

-At the time of the presentation, HP had not yet provided the official price.
-Nor are the regional pricing details known, and some sources suggest that, given its level of innovation and professional focus, it won't exactly be a cheap product.
+At the time of the presentation, HP had not yet released the official price or regional pricing, and some media outlets suggest that, given its level of innovation and professional focus, it won't exactly be a cheap product.
 In countries like Mexico, for example, it's not even clear if it will be available in the local catalog, as the brand is quite selective about which models it carries and which it doesn't.

-The context of CES 2026 has served to position the EliteBoard G1a as one of the most eye-catching products at the fair.To the point that it has won the Innovation Award thanks to its integration of AI into a keyboard format.
+The context of CES 2026 has served to position the EliteBoard G1a as one of the most eye-catching products at the show , to the point that it won the Innovation Award thanks to its integration of AI into a keyboard format.
 Beyond the sensational headline, the truth is that it perfectly represents the trend towards miniaturization and simplification of the workplace.

-Meanwhile, the market already had other compact computer options. like minis, WALNUTAll-in-one PCs or even Raspberry Pi-type keyboards exist, but none with this level of integration, x86 power, local AI support, and business focus at the same time.
+Meanwhile, the market already had other compact computer options such as minis, NUCs , all-in-one PCs or even keyboards with a Raspberry Pi-type board, but none with this level of integration, x86 power, local AI support and business focus at the same time.

-Overall, the HP EliteBoard G1a stands as a very serious experiment in what the desktop of the near future could look like.Less plastic and metal in sight, more intelligence and performance hidden in a single discreet device, accompanied by a good monitor and supported by the cloud only when it makes sense.
+Overall, the HP EliteBoard G1a stands as a very serious experiment in what the desktop of the near future could look like : less plastic and metal on display, more intelligence and performance hidden in a single discreet device, accompanied by a good monitor and supported by the cloud only when it makes sense.

 How to install Meta AI on Windows 11